 Students who minor in Women's Studies shall complete a minimum of 24 credit hours in courses which shall include the following:

-A minimum of 15 credit hours in courses from the Women's Studies Electives Courses outlined below, taken in at least three different subject areas.
+A minimum of 15 credit hours in courses from the Women's Studies Electives Courses Table outlined below, taken in at least three different subject areas.
+Women's Studies courses that are not required for the Minor (Women's Studies 2005, Women's Studies 3005, Women's Studies 4005) can be counted as Minor Elective Courses in one subject area.
 One of these courses may be selected topics or directed readings courses in any subject relevant to the minor program.

 A selected topics course or directed readings course included in the student's minor program must be approved in advance by the Committee on Undergraduate Studies on the recommendation of the Head of the Department.

 Not more than 3 credit hours in courses in the students major Program may be used to satisfy the requirements of the minor in Women’s studies.

 Normal prerequisites and waiver policies in the respective departments will apply.
 Some courses may not be offered on a regular basis.
 Students should consult the appropriate department(s) for scheduling information.

 In accordance with Senate's Policy Regarding Inactive Courses, the course descriptions for courses which have not been offered in the previous three academic years and which are not scheduled to be offered in the current academic year have been removed from the following listing.
 For information about any of these inactive courses, please contact the Head of the Department.

 Women's Studies courses are designated by WSTD.